 Principle #1: Follow the University and relevant Local, State and National Public Health Authority directives and implement social distancing.

 - Public health authority (PHA) directives have become more restrictive over time, and will progressively “loosen” as conditions dictate.

-- President Trump has issued a similar set of criteria for reopening economic activity.
-See the White House Plan for Opening up America Again.
+- President Trump has issued a similar set of criteria, the White House Plan for Opening up America Again, for reopening economic activity.
 See also South Dakota´s guidelines released by Governor Kristi Noem: South Dakota´s Back to Normal Plan.